-Today, StuyTown remains Blackstone’s largest residential property globally, with over 11,200 apartments in 56 buildings in Manhattan.
-And the property is a 180 degree change from what it used to be.
+Today, StuyTown remains Blackstone’s largest residential property globally1 with over 11,200 apartments in 56 buildings in Manhattan.
+And the property is a 180-degree change from what it used to be.

 Blackstone was methodical in its approach.

 We brought in best-in-class management, including building an onsite team from the ground up, Beam Living, whose motto is “Making City Life Happier”.
-We proactively engaged with residents to improve their living experience, and helped foster a connected and thriving community.
-Over the course of our ownership, we’ve invested more than $300 million in improvements across the property, and resident satisfaction has more than doubled as a result.
-In fact, StuyTown’s Net Promoter Score, a widely used consumer satisfaction measurement, has increased year over year, up by 266% from 15.4 to 56.4 – StuyTown’s highest score ever.
+We proactively engaged with residents to improve their living experience, and helped create high quality residences.
+Over the course of our ownership, we’ve invested more than $375 million in improvements across the property, and resident satisfaction has more than doubled as a result.
+In fact, StuyTown’s Net Promoter Score, a widely used consumer satisfaction measurement, increased 252% since our investment.

 We also voluntarily preserved 5,000 units as affordable housing.
 Blackstone’s voluntary affordability program was positively received by leaders at all levels of government.
 In 2015, New York State Senator Brian Kavanagh — then the State Assembly Member for StuyTown’s district — described Blackstone’s purchase of StuyTown as a step towards “responsible ownership, with meaningful assurances of stability and long-term affordability.”
 U.S. Senator Chuck Schumer saluted it for preserving the property’s “middle-class values.”